r-follador/GeneWarrior/README.md

-It's designed to be very accessible (basically: paste your sequences into the website, do your manipulations, copy the result from the website), perform the common actions with a few clicks and be done within seconds, and this with a somewhat clear user interface.
+It's designed to be very accessible (basically: paste your sequences into the website, do your manipulations, copy the result from the website), perform the common actions with a few clicks and be done within seconds, and this with a (hopefully) clear user interface.

-## Let me see how it works
+## What does it do?

-GeneWarrior is hosted on [GeneWarrior.com](http://genewarrior.com).
+GeneWarrior is hosted on [GeneWarrior.com](http://genewarrior.com), try it out.

-Try it out or look at a tutorial video on [how to design PCR primers with GeneWarrior on Youtube](https://www.youtube.com/watch?v=Tt5Lo7cTSK0).
+Take a look at the tutorial video on [how to design PCR primers with GeneWarrior on Youtube](https://www.youtube.com/watch?v=Tt5Lo7cTSK0).

 There are a couple of tutorials available on how to perform the important